Does my choice of initial prostate cancer treatment preclude other treatments later on?

 - Active surveillance (watchful waiting)

 Although salvage prostatectomy can be performed at specialized medical centers, it is often an option of last resort and determined on a case-by-case basis.
-In general, prostatectomy is not an option for men who have previously received radiation therapy or cryosurgery, and other treatments, including androgen deprivation therapy (ADT), may be tried before a salvage prostatectomy.
+Your doctor may recommend other treatments, such as hormone therapy, before considering salvage prostatectomy.

 See more Expert Answers